»Ê¼Ò»ªÈË

 Biography

-Dr. Moffitt received her B.A. in English with double minors in Art History and Women’s Studies from Appalachian State University, her M.A. in Literature from Humboldt State University, and her Ph.D. in Literature from Florida State University.
-Before joining »Ê¼Ò»ªÈË as an Assistant Professor, she taught for seven years at Florida State, first as a graduate student and then as a Visiting Lecturer.
+Dr. Moffitt received her B.A. in English from Appalachian State University in Boone, NC; her M.A. in Literature from Humboldt State University in Arcata, CA; and her Ph.D. in Literature from Florida State University in Tallahassee, FL.
+Before joining the faculty at »Ê¼Ò»ªÈË in 2017, she taught for seven years at Florida State University, first as a graduate student and then as a Visiting Lecturer.
+Her research and teaching interests include U.S. literature, chiefly post-1865 U.S. literature; African American literature; Asian American literature; women’s literature; literary theory; and visual culture studies, including word and image theory and illustrated texts.

 Education

-• Ph.D.
-Literature, Florida State University
+• Ph.D., Literature, Florida State University

-• M.A.
-Literature, Humboldt State University
+• M.A., Literature, Humboldt State University

-• B.A.
-English, Appalachian State University
+• B.A., English, Appalachian State University

 Awards